 “Apparently, I do,” said Julia, tipping her head back and pouring the rest of the margarita from the plastic bottle into her mouth.

-Before we were taken to the distillery where the rest of the process was explained, we had an additional 20 minutes of free time to walk the blue agave fields, enjoy the views, and take pictures.
-A mariachi band played nearby to entertain visitors and created the perfect atmosphere.
-Like tequila, mariachi music also originated in Jalisco.
 At this point, we noticed that tourists who arrived on Spanish-speaking buses greatly outnumbered foreigners.
 This was a very comforting observation that locals do travel and can enjoy discovering their own country.
-Mexican tourists also set the perfect mood for the place as they joyously sang all the songs that the mariachi band played.
+Mexican tourists also added to the festive mood, joyously singing all the songs that the mariachi band played.

 Next week, read about our exploration of the oldest distillery in Latin America, the town of Tequila, and an unforgettable train ride through blue agave fields.